-Major Changes for Fire Mages in Midnight PvP Expansion
+Major Changes for Fire Mages in Midnight PvP

 Impacted Abilities and Talents

-- Loss of Slow Effects: Fire mages lose their primary slowing ability, making kiting against melee aggressors difficult.
+- Loss of Slow Effects: Fire Mages lose their primary slowing ability, making kiting against melee aggressors difficult.

-- Time Manipulation: Now weaker, it only reduces loss of control effects by 5 seconds with each activation.
+- Time Manipulation: Now weaker — it only reduces loss-of-control effects by 5 seconds with each activation.

 Adjustments in Control and Defensive Mechanisms